Unaccompanied Migrant Children and Child Victims of Trafficking and Modern Slavery

 Access to Public Funds

 If a young person has no recourse to public funds, they will be unable to access a number of welfare benefits and social housing.
 Subject to the Human Rights Assessment by the local authority under Schedule 3 Nationality, Immigration and Asylum Act 2002 (as amended), the provision of accommodation may form part of the leaving care support provided to a young person who has no recourse to public funds.
-For further information please go to Families with No Recourse to Public Funds Procedure.Having 'no recourse to public funds' does not prevent a person from accessing other publicly funded services, but many of these will have eligibility criteria based on immigration status which will need to be considered.
-(See NRPF Guidance - What are not public funds?).
+For further information please go to Families with No Recourse to Public Funds Procedure.Having 'no recourse to public funds' does not prevent a person from accessing other publicly funded services, but many of these will have eligibility criteria based on immigration status which will need to be considered (see NRPF Guidance - Benefits that are not Public Funds).

 Any other services provided should be reviewed at least every 6 months as set out in the Child in Need Plans and Reviews Procedure.